-A candidate wins by acclamation when they’re the only candidate in their constituency.
+A candidate wins by acclamation when they’re the only candidate in an election.
 Nobody votes.

 A way to vote before Election Day.
 You vote at the polling station, 7 days before Election Day, any time from 12 noon to 7 p.m. local time.